VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 ![image](https://user-images.githubusercontent.com/105198284/171130138-5769c892-9b6b-4f6d-b912-e836803bf84d.png)

 The ExtractionResponse entity will contain the status of the response.
 The response can be  IN_PROGRESS, COMPLETED, or FAILED.
 Then the Extracteddocument entity contains DocumentId, DocumentName and Content.
 The Content is divided into multiple data.
 Page entity will contain a single page element.
 After that, the Block entity will contain the block type.
 Block type can be Text, Table and Barcode.
-If the Blocktype is Text, then the Paragraph entity will contain the multiple text lines.
+In above example Blocktype is Text, so the Paragraph entity will contain the multiple text lines.

 ## 2 Installation